DR. AGGIE WEIGHILL

 Funding & Awards

-Weighill, AJ.
+Weighill, A.J.
 (2019).
 Vancouver Island University President’s Award for International Community Engagement.

 • This award is given to recognize VIU employees that have demonstrated excellence in engagement within the international context.